lee2sman/1dimensiondungeon/ROADMAP.md

   - [X] monsters have specified attack and ```hp``` set at spawn rather than randomly rolled
   - [X] monsters have specific colors
 - [X] vertical orientation option

-## Under consideration
-- [ ] scrolls? or maybe that's too much
 - [X] better core mechanics
 - [X] number of monsters spawned on dungeonreset tied to level so difficulty increases? (something like + ceil(level/4))
-- [ ] add varied terrain? (implement with bgColor or different char: .,;
-- [ ] locked doors with keys on other side of level?
-- [ ] varied enemy behaviors including attacks, 'hallucination' (like toads in Brogue) - would need clock feature, generating minions, freezing, etc
+- [X] varied enemy behaviors including attacks, 'hallucination' (like toads in Brogue) - would need clock feature, generating minions, freezing, etc
-  - [ ] simple clock timeout feature
+  - [X] simple clock timeout feature
 - [X] choose different font, use color (background and on font)

+## Under consideration
 - [ ] game also output graphically - tiles and/or also runs on web
 - [ ] pink poison slime (or gelatinous cube) - you can stand on it (like potion or gold) but it reduces hp - potentially it expands